agilecrm/widget-api-html/README.md

 2. jQuery library (version 1.7.2) is already loaded.
 Feel free to use it.
 And don't import any other version jquery library in widget as it can result into compatibility issue.

-3. As modern browsers are blocking [mixed content](https://blog.mozilla.org/tanvi/2013/04/10/mixed-content-blocking-enabled-in-firefox-23/), any external resource must be accessed using secure (https) connection.
+3. As modern browsers are blocking [mixed content](https://blog.mozilla.org/tanvi/2013/04/10/mixed-content-blocking-enabled-in-firefox-23/), all resources must be accessed using secure (https) connection.

 HTML/SCRIPT